IvanDeBoi/ivandeboi.github.io/README.md

 [YouTube video](https://www.youtube.com/watch?v=rflCHMf4ey4&ab_channel=UAntwerpen)

-## Talks
+## Invited Talks
-- UPCOMMING 30/6/26, Beyond Euclidean - Beyond Euclidean: A Conceptual Review of Distance Metrics and Dissimilarity Measures in Contemporary Machine Learning, 20th Annual International Conference on Mathematics: Teaching, Theory & Applications, Athens (Greece)
 - 27/3/26, Gaussian Processes, Eindhoven University of Technology (NL), 16 attendees
 - 18/12/25, Introduction to Gaussian Processes, University of Namur, 30 attendees
-- 08/09/25, Constraints on GP Predictions, Gaussian Process Summer School 2025, invited talk, University of Manchester, 40 attendees
+- 08/09/25, Constraints on GP Predictions, Gaussian Process Summer School 2025, University of Manchester, 40 attendees
-- 25/08/25, Bayesian Optimisation Summer School 2025, invited talk, Hasselt University, 30 attendees
+- 25/08/25, Bayesian Optimisation Summer School 2025, Hasselt University, 30 attendees
+- 20/01/25, How to do more with uncertainty in AI, Applied Computer Science Conference Days, Karel de Grote University College, >100 attendees
+- 4/12/24, How to Exploit Uncertainty in AI for XR development, Multimedia and Creative Technologies, Karel de Grote University College, >100 attendees
+- 23/01/24, How to do more with uncertainty in AI, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees
+- 24/5/23, On straight lines and machine learning, Systems and Robotics of the university of Coimbra (Portugal), 15 attendees
+- 1/2/23, Straight lines in robotics, Machine Learning Research Group of Oxford (UK), 10 attendees
+- 16/11/18, Unlock the power of AR, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees
+- 16/11/17, Jumpstart into Hololens development with Unity, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees

+## Conference Talks
+- UPCOMMING 30/6/26, Beyond Euclidean - Beyond Euclidean: A Conceptual Review of Distance Metrics and Dissimilarity Measures in Contemporary Machine Learning, 20th Annual International Conference on Mathematics: Teaching, Theory & Applications, Athens (Greece)
 - 15/07/25, The creation of ruled surfaces in a hall of mirrors, Bridges 2025 : Mathematics and the Arts, 40 attendees
-- 20/01/25, How to do more with uncertainty in AI, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, >100 attendees
-- 4/12/24, How to Exploit Uncertainty in AI for XR development, invited talk, Multimedia and Creative Technologies, Karel de Grote University College, >100 attendees
 - 22/10/24, Gauss is GOAT @Mathfest24, 100 attendees
-- 23/01/24, How to do more with uncertainty in AI, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees
 - 27/11/23, How to turn your camera into a perfect pinhole model, 26th Iberoamerican Congress on Pattern Recognition at Coimbra (Portugal), 80 attendees
 - 5/10/23, How to get more out of endoscopic images, Cancer Research Day, University of Antwerp, 100 attendees
-- 24/5/23, On straight lines and machine learning, invited talk, Systems and Robotics of the university of Coimbra (Portugal), 15 attendees
-- 1/2/23, Straight lines in robotics, Machine Learning Research Group of Oxford (UK), 10 attendees
 - 7/4/22, How to improve the accuracy of laser-based systems using straight lines, Metromeet conference (Spain), 50 attendees
 - 7/9/20, A taxonomy of contemporary artificial intelligence techniques used in virtual reality training and simulations, SciFi-It conference, 20 attendees
-- 12/12/19, Gaussian Processes – Literature Study 2019, lunch seminar hosted by InViLab University of Antwerp, 32 attendees
+- 12/12/19, Gaussian Processes â€“ Literature Study 2019, lunch seminar hosted by InViLab University of Antwerp, 32 attendees
-- 16/11/18, Unlock the power of AR, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees
 - 18/4/18, ImmersiMed: a future-proof immersive platform for medical training at the SciFi-It conference 20 attendees
-- 16/11/17, Jumpstart into Hololens development with Unity, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees

 ## Science Communication
 - 22/10/24, Gauss is GOAT @Mathfest24, 100 attendees, I won the audience award for my pitch
 - 4/03/24, AI skeleton tracking fitness mirror, Flanders Technology and Innovation closing event, >1000 attendees